fieldsfarmer/frontEndQA/java.md

 }
 //class ThingsAtHome is related to class Fruit by composition, because it has an instance variable that holds a reference to a Fruit object.
 ```
+#### Polymorphism
+I is the ability of an object to take on many forms.
+The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

 ###### Syntax
 - Array, ArrayList